 Slice into spears…

 ~Mix brine (sea salt and water solution-see recipe) in a measuring cup.
 Stir well before pouring over pickles.

 You want your cucumbers (and leaves) to be completely submerged in the brine at all times.
-If they are exposed to the air, they will mold, so you may need to weigh them down with a sanitized rock, a glass weight, or small jar that fits down into the opening of your bigger jar.
+If they are exposed to the air, they could suffer, so you may need to weigh them down with a sanitized rock, a glass weight, or small jar that fits down into the opening of your bigger jar.
 Leave 1″ of head space.